 Reputable breeders offer a health guarantee on their pups and spend time analyzing bloodlines to ensure the litter has the preferred temperament, lacks genetic predisposition to diseases, and is overall healthy.
 If you consider adoption, a reputable agency will let you know why a particular dog was surrendered and work with you to find a good match for you.

-Treeing Walker Coonhound And Children
+Treeing Walker Coonhound and Children

-One of the facts that is often overlooked is how wonderful Treeing Walker Coonhounds are with children.
-They are attentive playmates, aware of size, and gentle with their movements.
+One of the facts that are often overlooked is how wonderful Treeing Walker Coonhounds are with children.
+They are attentive playmates, aware of their size, and gentle with their movements.
 This sociable hound may surprise you with an affinity for playing with children, but always supervise interactions between the dog and young children.
 As patient as this breed is, their floppy ears can become convenient handles for rough play, and their tolerance may encourage rowdy behavior from youngsters.

 Dogs Similar to Treeing Walker Coonhound